brb3/PodcastIndexSharp/README.md

 .NET Standard client library for interacting with the PodcastIndex.org API.

-Currently just supports reading from the API.
+Supports reading from and writing to the Index.

 ## Getting Started